I Felt ‘Dead’ Inside a Miserable Marriage. This Is the Brutal Truth (and My Advice).

-The hardest part wasn’t the loneliness but the shame of admitting I had stayed so long in something that wasn’t working.
-I worried about how it would affect my kids, what people would say, and whether I was too old to start over.
-The financial uncertainty terrified me.
-And a part of me didn’t even know who I was outside of being someone’s wife.
-Leaving would mean blowing up my life and rebuilding it from scratch, which felt impossible at my age.
-But staying felt worse—a slow, painful death of the person I used to be and so I plucked up the courage and had “the talk”. – Nicole Cantenello, NYC.
+“We married young, full of idealism and, in hindsight, delusion.
+The hardest part was admitting I’d stayed so long in something that wasn’t working.
+I felt ashamed and worried about how it would affect my kids, what people would say, and if I was too old to start over.
+The financial uncertainty also terrified me, and I had no idea who I was outside of someone’s wife.
+Leaving meant blowing up my life, but staying meant a slow, painful death of the person I used to be.”—Caroline Colovos, NYC.

-You Feel Like You’ve Invested Too Many Years to Leave
+2. You Feel You’ve Invested Too Many Years to Leave

 Leaving a marriage after decades together can feel like abandoning a lifetime investment.
 You’ve poured your energy, youth, and countless years into this partnership, making starting over almost unimaginable.
 According to Psychology Today, the sunk cost fallacy often keeps people in long-term relationships.
 The idea that you’ve already spent so much time and effort makes you feel like leaving would mean admitting that all those years were wasted.
 The emotional weight of shared history becomes an anchor, keeping you stuck even when the relationship is draining you.